stephen-l-jones/stephen-l-jones.github.io/static/markdown/value-creation-and-value-capture.md

 ![Figure 5.
 Introduction of competition](../img/micro-fig-5.png#small)

 Although the shifts in demand, price, quantity, and cost all move in the same direction for both examples, the shifts are more severe in Example A. This is because the new entrants’ products are so similar to the monopolist’s.
 Thus, the monopolist’s demand curve shifts greatly left, potentially until the monopolist earns zero economic profit.
-But in Example B, the monopolist’s differentiation alleviates the demand curve’s leftward shift.
+But in Example B, the monopolist’s differentiation lessens the demand curve’s leftward shift.
 This allows the monopolist to retain higher prices and production.

 ### Low cost
 Even without product differentiation, a firm can capture value by lowering average total cost below rivals’ ATC.
 Depending on how it lowers ATC, a firm may (1) leave the price and quantity the same and simply capture more profit or (2) lower its price and increase production, which brings more price-conscious customers into the market to capture more profit.
 This is illustrated in Figure 6.